m-barthelemy/vpn-webauth/README.md

 ### Notifications & Session continuity
-- `ENABLENOTIFICATIONS`: whether to enable desktop notifications and session continuity.
-Default: `true`.
-   > This enables 2 features that can improve the users experience.
+These 2 features can improve the user experience.
 After registering or signing in, users will be shown a message inviting them to enable notifications for the app.

-   > If they allow notifications, when they attempt to connect to the VPN without a valid web session, they will receive a notification letting them know that they need to sign in for the VPN connection to be authorized.
+If they accept, when they attempt to connect to the VPN without a valid web session, they will receive a notification letting them know that they need to sign in for the VPN connection to be authorized.

-   > Additionally, if their VPN session is expired (`VPNSESSIONVALIDITY`) but they still have a valid web session (`WEBSESSIONVALIDITY`), their next attempt to connect to the VPN will try to transparently ask the browser used to sign in to prove that it still holds a valid session and has the same source IP as the VPN connection attempt.
+ Additionally, if their VPN session is expired (`VPNSESSIONVALIDITY`) but they still have a valid web session (`WEBSESSIONVALIDITY`), their next attempt to connect to the VPN will try to transparently ask the browser used to sign in to prove that it still holds a valid session and has the same source IP as the VPN connection attempt.
 If so, the VPN connection will be automatically allowed and a new VPN "session" created without any intervention.

 > NOTE: automatic VPN sessions renewal is a best effort feature; the browser must be running, even without this app opened, and must reply with a "proof of session and IP" quickly enough.

+- `ENABLENOTIFICATIONS`: whether to enable desktop notifications and session continuity.
+Default: `true`.
 - `VAPIDPUBLICKEY` and `VAPIDPRIVATEKEY`: a key pair to authenticate and authorize browser desktop notifications.
 Mandatory if `ENABLENOTIFICATIONS` is set to `true`.
 If they are not set, a new key pair will be dynamically generated and suggested before the app startup fails.
 If you use the suggested key pair, ensure the suggested `VAPIDPRIVATEKEY` is kept secret and has not been shared or logged.
 Once set, the keys must not change otherwise all existing users subscriptions to notifications will be invalid.

-   > NOTE: you can generate your own set of keys using the following commands:
+   > NOTE: you can also generate your own set of keys using the following commands:
    ```
    # Generate private key
    openssl ecparam -name prime256v1 -genkey -noout -out vapid_private.pem